ralfw/TDDaiymiByExample/Examples/Tennis.md

 # Tennis
 Implement a referee class to keep score of a tennis game.
-This exercise is inspired by [KataTennis](http://codingdojo.org/cgi-bin/wiki.pl?KataTennis) from the Coding Dojo Wiki.
+This exercise was inspired by [KataTennis](http://codingdojo.org/cgi-bin/wiki.pl?KataTennis) from the Coding Dojo Wiki.

 The API should look like this:

 	class TennisReferee {
 		TennisReferee(string player1Name, string player2Name) {...}

-		string RegisterWin(Players player) {...}
+		string RegisterWinFor(Players player) {...}
 		string CurrentScore { get {...} }
 		string Winner { get {...} }
 	}